nibanks/quic-new-path/draft-banks-quic-new-path.md

 This document describes an extension to the QUIC protocol to allow for one endpoint to explicitly request that a new network path be used.
-The endpoint that originates the request supplies one or more public IP addresses and UDP ports to connect to, and if the peer accepts the request will then (possibly using a completely new IP address and port of its own) attempt to use that new path.
+The endpoint that originates the request supplies one or more IP addresses and UDP ports to connect to, and if the peer accepts the request will then attempt to use that new path.

 --- middle